0xbluemoon/Chrove_protocol/README.md

 # Chrove_protocol
 This is a new service model support anonymously pay and automatically service delivery.
-Customer and vendor are anonymous to  each other.
-Service is delivered automatically to customer.
 ## process
 #### setup
-* Vendor setup server, insert server URL into smart contract
+* Vendor setup server and insert server URL into smart contract
 * User install client
 #### query
 * User open client to read smart contract, found some URL